New Haven Symphony Orchestra: History

 In 1901, the newly built Woolsey Hall became the chief performance venue of the NHSO.
-The inaugural concert at Woolsey featured an organ concerto, which made use of the hall’s iconic organ.
+The inaugural concert at Woolsey featured an organ concerto, which made use of the hall’s organ.

 The Pops concert series began in 1945, with the first performance indoors at the New Haven Arena, on Grove Street, home of the New Haven Eagles ice hockey team.
 Later that summer, four more concerts were played in the Yale Bowl, for which a band shell was eventually constructed.
 The outdoor concerts were a great financial success, drawing nearly 40,000 people the first summer.

 Throughout the years, the NHSO has continued these traditions of performance and education—supporting programs in the schools and community, and presenting both classical repertoire and pops concerts.
 The orchestra has performed regularly in New Haven and has also toured throughout Connecticut and beyond (including performances at Lincoln Center and Carnegie Hall); it has given numerous radio broadcasts and made the world-premiere recording of the complete five-movement version of Mahler's first symphony.

-Now exceeding 125 years of continuous operation, the New Haven Symphony Orchestra continues to fulfill its mission of touching the lives of those in the region with a broad array of musical offerings, played to the highest standards.

-Programs and venues

-Classics Series at Woolsey Hall

-The NHSO Symphony Series consists of seven concerts held at Woolsey Hall in New Haven and conducted by Alasdair Neale, Music Director.
-These concerts feature classical works from a variety of artistic periods, and take place on selected Thursday nights.

-The free Prelude lectures precede the concerts by one hour, and feature a guest speaker.
-The Student Showcase takes place in the rotunda of Woolsey Hall 45 minutes before each curtain, and features talented students from the region.

-Pops Series

-The NHSO Pops Series takes place on selected Saturday afternoons at the Hamden Middle School in Hamden, CT, and Sunday afternoons at Shelton Intermediate School in Shelton, CT.
-The well-attended shows highlights those works not traditionally found in the classical repertoire — such as flamenco, vocal jazz, and big band music.

-Family Series

-The NHSO Family Series provide a lively introduction to the orchestra through programs specifically designed for children and their families.
-Family concerts occur on select Saturdays and Sundays at Davis Street School in New Haven, CT and at the Shelton Intermediate School in Shelton, CT.
-All concerts are preceded by an Instrument Discovery Zone where children are invited to try out various orchestral instruments for themselves.
+NHSO Today

+Concerts

+The NHSO plays concerts across the city of New Haven primarily from September - June.
+Their Main Stage series concerts take place in Woolsey Hall at Yale University and the Lyman Center for the Performing Arts at Southern Connecticut State University.

+Additionally, the orchestra plays at houses of worship, schools, businesses, parks, festivals, and social service organizations across the city all year round.

+The NHSO offers regional performances regularly in its satellite venues in Shelton, CT, including its immensely popular Pops Series led by Principal Pops Conductor Chelsea Tipton.